elian15122000/TINF19C-PLCOpen-Editor/README.md

 <br>

 **Why are we using a weird template for this project?**<br>
-Its required of use to use this template.<br>
+Its required of us to use this template.<br>
+However, you only need to navigate to OpenPLC-UI to see our source-code.
+Everything outside of the that folder is just for Project management purposes.
 <br>
 <br>